 - Make coffee dates active.
 If you regularly meet a friend for coffee or lunch, think about making it an activity date instead.
 Take a walk or a hike, go bowling, or try a new exercise class together.
 Many people find exercising with a friend more fun.

 - Get a trainer.
 Working with a trainer can help teach you new ways to exercise and keep you motivated.
 Just make sure to ask about the trainer's qualifications.
-He or she should have an exercise certification from a national organization, such as the American College of Sports Medicine.
+They should have an exercise certification from a national organization, such as the American College of Sports Medicine.
 Many gyms offer group training, which can help cut the cost.

 - Get fit with your family.
 Plan weekly outings with your children that include exercise.
 Go bicycling, take a nature walk, or go swimming.
 Or, sign up for an exercise class for parents and children.